griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

   already a consensus method between NetMHC, NetMHCpan, and PickPocket.
   If NetMHCcons is chosen, you may want to omit the underlying prediction methods.
 Likewise, if you want to run NetMHC, NetMHCpan, and PickPocket individually, you may want to skip NetMHCcons.
+Note, that PickPocket is no longer a prediction algorithm supported by IEDB so it's been removed as an algorithm in pVACtools.

 - ``--downstream-sequence-length`` parameter value